T'POL: Our beliefs are based on logic and the pursuit of clarity.

 [Ready room]

-ARCHER: (admiring his new clock) Come in.
+ARCHER: Come in.

 T'POL: The transport ship has left.
 We're ready to resume course.
 Have you learned how it works?